Quickstart — bind many members from one agent

 not assume presence.

-Step 6 — bind the confluence handles you need
+Step 6 — bind the composite-organism handles you need

 The shared ledger is typical for a searcher seeking aggregated refund attribution: